vuejs/vuefire/docs/guide/storage.md

 # Firebase Storage

 [Firebase Storage](https://firebase.google.com/docs/storage/web/start) is a cloud storage service for Firebase.
 It allows you to store and serve user-generated content like images, audio, video, and other files.
-While most of the APIs can be used as you would normally do with Firebase, VueFire exposes a few composables to integrate better with Vue that not only give you access to reactive variables but also to some actions like `upload()` to update a file while keeping the reactive variable up to date at the same time.
+While most of the APIs can be used as you would normally do with Firebase, VueFire exposes a few composables to integrate better with Vue.
+These not only give you access to reactive variables, but also to some actions like `upload()` which updates a file while also keeping the reactive variable up to date.

 ## Installation